ZoricaRizinska/Unicef/README.md

 # unicef

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This is the front end code for Unicef App

 ## Build & development